agiledev-students-fall2024/full-mern-stack-web-app/README.md

 - a back-end built with [Express.js](http://express.js.com)
 - a [MongoDB](https://mongodb.com) database connected to the back-end with [mongoose](https://mongoosejs.com)

+# Navigate to the About tab for results!

 ## Exercise Requirements

 To complete this exercise: